octobercms/docs/3.x/extend/services/cache.md

 ## Configuration

-October provides a unified API for various caching systems and the cache configuration is located at `config/cache.php`.
+October CMS provides a unified API for various caching systems and the cache configuration is located at `config/cache.php`.
 In this file you may specify which cache driver you would like used by default throughout your application.
 Popular caching systems like [Memcached](http://memcached.org) and [Redis](http://redis.io) are supported out of the box.

 The cache configuration file also contains various other options, which are documented within the file, so make sure to read over these options.
 By default, October CMS is configured to use the `file` cache driver which stores the serialized, cached objects in the filesystem.
 For larger applications, it is recommended that you use an in-memory cache such as Memcached or APC.
 You may even configure multiple cache configurations for the same driver.